Platform AI Part 1: Building a Personal AI Chatbot with Claude and Cloudflare — hero banner

 Conclusion

-Building this took maybe 4-5 hours spread across a weekend, including the blog post you're reading now.
-The result is a specialized AI assistant that lives at /tools/ai on this blog, answers DevOps questions without distraction, tracks its own costs, and feels like a native part of my workflow.
+Building this took maybe 4-5 hours spread across a weekend for the initial version, plus another few hours to add Firebase persistence and multi-chat support.
+The result is a specialized AI assistant that lives at /tools/ai on this blog, answers DevOps questions without distraction, remembers all your conversations, tracks its own costs, and feels like a native part of my workflow.

-The architecture is almost boring in its simplicity: a static React frontend, a serverless Cloudflare Function as a thin proxy, and Claude's API doing the heavy lifting.
-No databases, no authentication servers, no complex infrastructure.
-Just three components working together.
+The architecture is elegantly simple: a static React frontend, a serverless Cloudflare Function as a thin proxy, Claude's API doing the heavy lifting, and Firebase Realtime Database storing chat history.
+No authentication servers, no complex infrastructure, no container orchestration.
+Just four components working together.

 What surprised me most was how well the system prompt enforcement works.
 I expected to need keyword filtering or some kind of ML-based topic classification.
-Nope—just clear instructions in natural language, and Claude 3 Haiku follows them reliably.
+Nope, just clear instructions in natural language, and Claude 3 Haiku follows them reliably.
+The Firebase integration was similarly straightforward.
+Hash the PAT for privacy, save chats on each message, load them on mount.
+Done.

 If you're building something similar, here's my advice: start simple, match the model to the task, and don't over-engineer.
+Add features iteratively based on actual usage.
 The best tools are the ones that disappear, letting you focus on the actual problem you're trying to solve.

 Enjoyed this post?
 Give it a clap!